googleapis/google-cloud-python/packages/google-cloud-ndb/CONTRIBUTING.rst

   auth settings and change some configuration in your project to run all the tests.

+- System tests may be run against the emulator.
+To do this, set the ``DATASTORE_EMULATOR_HOST`` environment variable.

 - System tests will be run against an actual project and so you'll need to provide some environment variables to facilitate authentication to your project: